-In this unit, the Musical Spotlight is 'Purpose, Identity and Expression in Music'.
-You will continue to learn about all the Foundational Elements of Music with a focus on the intentions behind musical expression and their relationship with identity, while working implicitly with all the other elements of music as you go through the steps of the unit.
+In this unit, the Musical Spotlight is 'Identifying Important Musical Elements'.
+You will continue to learn about all the Foundational Elements of Music with a focus on musical elements, while working implicitly with all the other elements of music as you go through the steps of the unit.